-I was being letter-bombed by strangers to the very brink of irritation melt-down!
+It’s 2007 and I am being love-bombed by strangers to the very brink of irritation melt-down!

-As this story unravels, I shall explain why I was worn out with dancing to other people’s tunes and how the idea was beginning to take root that I had no choice but to step off the carousel if I was to preserve my sanity.
+As this story unravels, I shall explain why I was worn out with dancing to other people’s tunes.
+I had no choice but to step off the carousel if I was to preserve my sanity.

 Next: The Gall Centre